 Disney evaluates and measures compliance with its policies and goals through a variety of methods.
 For example, Disney publishes data in its annual SSI Report on the number of facilities that are authorized to produce Disney-branded products under our ILS Program requirements.
-We maintain a dedicated facility database to store this information.
-Disney annually provides the names and addresses of facilities associated with the production of Disney-branded products for sale in Disney's own retail locations here.
+Disney maintains a dedicated facility database to store this information.
+Disney annually provides the names and addresses of facilities associated with the production of Disney-branded products for sale in Disney's own retail locations on Open Supply Hub, a collaborative, open-source supply chain mapping platform utilized by many stakeholders across sectors and industries.